Polyhedral Horofunction Compactification as a Polyhedral Ball: The horofunction compactification

-\begin{ex} We now take a sequence that lies completely in $K_{F_1}$ but converges to the horofunction associated with the face $F_2$.
-For $n \in \N$ let
+\begin{ex} We now take a sequence that lies completely in $K_{F_1}$ but converges to the horofunction associated to the face $F_2$.
+For $n \in \NN$ let

 be our sequence.
-Then as $z_n$ approaches the $x$-axis, the boundary condition is not satisfied for $F = F_1$.
-If we take $F = F_2$ instead, this is not a problem any more.
-As not the whole sequence but only its projection to the subspace has to be inside the cone, it is easy to check that all requirements are fulfilled for $F_2$ with $p = 0$.
-This is the same limit as for the sequence in the first example with $c = 0$. \end{ex}
+As $(z_n)_n$ approaches the $x$-axis for \(n \lora \infty\) the boundary condition $(ii)$ is not satisfied for $F = F_1$.
+If we take $F = F_2$ instead, this is not a problem anymore.
+As not the whole sequence but only its projection \((z_{n,F})_n\) to the subspace \(V(F)\) has to be inside the cone \(K_F\), it is easy to check that all requirements are fulfilled for $F_2$ with $p = 0$.
+Hence we get the convergence \(\psi_{z_n} \lora h_{E_2,0}\), which is the same limit as for the sequence in the first example with $c = 0$. \end{ex}

-\begin{ex} The next sequence $(z_n)_{n \in \N}$ we consider is given by
+\begin{ex} The next sequence $(z_n)_{n \in \NN}$ we consider is given by

-It lies completely in $K_{F_1}$ but as the $y$-value is bounded, it contradicts the boundary condition for this face.
-If we choose $F_2$ instead, this condition is satisfied but we are not able to find an appropriate $p \in V(F_2)^\bot \simeq \R$ to fulfill the last one.
-As these two faces are the only reasonable choices, we conclude that in this case $\psi_{z_n}$ does not converge at all.
-This also turns out when doing the calculation directly. \end{ex}
+This sequence lies completely in $K_{F_1}$, but as the $y$-value is bounded, property \((ii)\) about the distance to the relative boundary is not satisfied with respect to \(F_1\).
+If we choose $F_2$ instead, this property is satisfied but we are not able to find an appropriate constant $p \in V(F_2)^\bot \simeq \RR$ to fulfill the convergence of the orthogonal sequence \(\left(z^{F_2}\right)_n\) (i.e. property \((iii)\)).
+As these two faces are the only reasonable choices, we conclude that $\psi_{z_n}$ does not converge in this case.
+This also turns out when doing the calculation explicitly. \end{ex}

-One could guess that an easier condition for finding the appropriate face $F$ is to look at the limiting direction $\frac{z_n}{\lVert z_n \rVert}$ and to require it to be in $F$.
-The next example shows that this is too much simplified.
+\begin{rem} One could guess that an easier condition for finding the appropriate face $F$ is to look at the limiting direction $\left(\frac{z_n}{\lVert z_n \rVert}\right)_n$ and to require it to be in $F$.
+The next example shows that this expectation is too simplistic. \end{rem}

-\begin{ex} For $n \in \N$ take the sequence with
+\begin{ex} For $n \in \NN$ take the sequence \((z_n)_{n \in \NN}\) with